 Using this information, other trade ideas abound.
 For example, if a trader believes that risk-on sentiment is present, she may buy FANG stocks and sell safe havens such as gold.
 Understanding the market leaders gives savvy investors an edge over their counter parties.

 Next, we will detail individual names and inspect why these companies are so attractive.

-Furthermore, recent negative press pressed the price lower.
-Interestingly enough, the entire market sold off.
-FB soon recovered off its lows, followed by the market.
+Furthermore, negative press on a data breach pushed the stock price lower at one point in 2018..
+Interestingly enough, the entire market sold off during that same period.
+However, Facebook soon recovered off its lows, followed by the market.
 The market leading phenomenon is strong and important.

 Netflix (NASDAQ : NFLX) an Internet television network, engages in the Internet delivery of television (TV) shows and movies.
 This company is the first of its kind in the industry, and solidified its place as one of the most successful in history.
 Despite its high valuation of P/E over 230, it continues to grow subscribers every quarter at an alarming rate.

 Alphabet Inc. (NASDAQ : GOOG) provides online advertising services in the United States and internationally.
 Despite being an industry giant for two decades, the company continues making strategic acquisitions.
 Through this practice, the company grey sales quarter-over-quarter (QOQ) ~24%.
 Once again, we see a relatively modest P/E of 59.
 Investors note when market leading stocks have a large dispersion in valuation among the top performers.